tzaeschke/phtree/README.md

 There are currently two main versions, the classic PH-Tree (called **PH1**, latest implementation v13) and the new PH-Tree (called **PH2**, latest implementation v16/v16HD).

 Note that the PH-Tree is a **map** that stores natively only one entry per key.
-To store multiple entries per key, please use a mutli-map wrapper such as:
+To store multiple entries per key, please use a multimap wrapper such as:
-- `PhTreeMultiMapF`: a multimap which uses a unique ID as additional dimension (fastest option )
+- `PhTreeMultiMapF`: a multimap which uses a unique ID as additional dimension (original multimap).
+It is stringly recommended that IDs are integers smaller than 2^32 for 64bit coordinates or smaller than 16-20bit for 32bit coordinates.
-- `PhTreeMultiMapF2` a multimap which stores a collection of values at each point (most convenient option)
+- `PhTreeMultiMapF2` a multimap which transparently stores a collection of values at a given point if (and only if) more than one value is associated with that point (new multimap, comparable performance with better usability)

 ### Advantages